Iran-backed militias announce ‘conditional’ cease-fire against U.S. in Iraq

 It was unclear how many groups the new body represented.

-Iraq’s parliament urged the expulsion of U.S. troops in January, after President Trump’s decision to order the killing of Iranian Maj.
+Iraq’s parliament urged the expulsion of U.S. troops in January, after President Trump ordered the killing of Iranian Maj.
 Gen. Qasem Soleimani in Baghdad.
 Soleimani had been a talismanic figure for Iraq’s militias.
 Also killed in that strike was Iraqi militia leader Abu Mahdi al-Muhandis.

-The strike sent tensions soaring between Washington and Tehran as Iraqis braced for the confrontation.
+The strike sent tensions between Washington and Tehran soaring.
+Iraqis braced for the confrontation.

 Since then, the U.S.-led coalition has departed from smaller bases across Iraq and promised to reduce its troop presence from 5,200 to 3,000.
-Although the coalition officially attributes that move to the Iraqi military’s increased capacity to take on what remains of the Islamic State militant group, senior officials admit that it came in response to concerns about the heightened risk of attacks by Iran-backed militias.
+Although the coalition officially attributes that move to the Iraqi military’s increased capacity to take on what remains of the Islamic State militant group, senior officials have acknowledged that it came in response to concerns about the heightened risk of attacks by Iran-backed militias.

 In the event that the U.S.-led coalition does not provide clarity on its timeline for withdrawal, Mohie said, the militia factions would use “all weapons available to them.”